Introduction to Round Table Pizza Sauce

 A: At least an hour.
 Overnight is best for that sweet and tangy tomato pizza sauce flavor.

-Hamza Qayyum is a passionate home chef and recipe developer with over 10 years of experience creating healthy, family-friendly meals.
+Hamza Qayyum is a passionate home chef and recipe developer with over 4 years of experience creating healthy, family-friendly meals.
 She loves simplifying classic dishes with fresh, seasonal ingredients and sharing practical, tested recipes that help home cooks gain confidence in the kitchen.
-Follow Jane on Instagram and Pinterest for daily cooking inspiration and tips.